hyttijan92/Scalaprototype/README.md

 # ScalaPrototype example

-This is an example app made in Scala 3.3.6.
+This is an example app made in Scala 3.3.7.
 Inspired by https://makingthematrix.wordpress.com/2021/04/07/how-to-build-an-android-app-in-scala-2-13/.
-It fetches random quotes from https://dummyjson.com

 ## Dependencies
 This app has been tested with the following dependencies